MrCyberNaut/Frontend_with_Framer_motion/README.md

 # Frontend with Framer Motion

 This project showcases a modern landing page built using **React.js** and **Framer Motion** for smooth animations and transitions.
+You can visit the site at : https://frontend-with-framer-motion.vercel.app/

 ## Features